joey-astrologo/Shiren-GB2-Magic-Castle-of-the-Desert/docs/RESCUE_SYSTEM.md

 **Revive! -> Password**.
 Enter `SVgaVwAhmUmoM3u` exactly, including capitalization, and select `OK`.
 The game must say `Revival complete!
 Select Continue to resume the game.` Press A once more and confirm the displayed Thank-You Password is `EkWsMPtHHOEE`.
+This complete manual route was confirmed in Mesen on 2026-08-30.

 This fixture is distinct from the manually accepted `I3CqdGY6iuyws` rescue request.
 To capture the response produced by that live rescuer diary, complete its Ancient Ruins 1F